SOP-MINI/sop-site/content/sop1/lab/l3/_index.en.md

 ### Overview

-A detached thread is a thread that you need not collect.
-While it's convenient, it also has downsides, such as not knowing when thread execution ends(it is not joinable) and not being able to obtain anything from it without extra synchronization.
+A detached thread is a thread that you need not join.
+While it's convenient, it also has downsides, such as not knowing when thread execution ends, as it is not joinable.
+Because of that, you can't be sure that a thread has actually terminated, which can lead to problems when exiting from the main thread.

+Another issue with detached threads is not being able to obtain anything from them without extra synchronization.

 There are two ways to obtain a detached thread, those being either spawning a detached thread or manually detaching an already running thread.

 ### Spawning a detached thread

 In order to spawn a detached thread, you must first create a `pthread_attr_t` object that will later be passed to the `pthread_create` function.
 In order to initialize one to the default state, you must call `pthread_attr_init`.
-Then, you have to set it's detached state to `PTHREAD_CREATE_DETACHED` using the `pthread_attr_setdetachstate` function.
-Since you have to init the attributes structure, you also have to destroy it later using `pthread_attr_destroy`.
+Then, you have to set its detached state to `PTHREAD_CREATE_DETACHED` using the `pthread_attr_setdetachstate` function.
+Since you have to initialize the attributes structure, you also have to destroy it later using `pthread_attr_destroy`.

 More information:
 ```